Meet the Theology Department!

 Phone: 330.929.4205, ext.
 389

 Mr. Daniel Bizga returned to teaching at Walsh Jesuit in 2005 and is currently serving as Department Chair.
 Dan left Walsh Jesuit from 2002 to 2005 to work at John Carroll University.
-He currently teaches American Religious Experience and Catholic Biomedical Ethics.
+He currently teaches Ethics & Morals.
 Dan has a B.A. in Philosophy and a minor in Religious Studies from John Carroll University and a M.A. in Bioethics from Case Western Reserve University.
 Dan has a passion for international immersion programming and has been involved with various academic and service learning programs during his tenure at John Carroll and Walsh Jesuit.
-Dan is currently working with the Ignatian Scholars Program.
+Dan is currently working with the Irish Studies and Ignatian Scholars Program.

 Ms. Cheryl Byrne